Bad Teacher, 2011.

 A romantic comedy centred around a shallow, drug using, potty mouthed junior high teacher who, after being dumped by her sugar daddy, begins to woo a colleague – a move that pits her against a fellow teacher.

 So, Bad Teacher, it does what it says on the tin.
-Elizabeth Halsey (Cameron Diaz) starts out as a shallow money grabbing slag that has plans of a life as a trophy wife, which is unexpectedly circumvented by an astute future mother in law and her sugar daddy’s accountant.
+Elizabeth Halsey (Cameron Diaz) starts out as a shallow money grabber that has plans of a life as a trophy wife, which is unexpectedly circumvented by an astute future mother in law and her sugar daddy’s accountant.
 I hadn’t really heard anything about this film until seeing it and never for a moment thought about the most obvious parallel (that I’m going to point out to you right now).